 Your trial can be heard in your absence.
 You may be found guilty and, if you paid your fine, your fine payment will be applied to your bail; and, if applicable, your driving record will show a conviction.
-If you did not pay bail, and you fail to pay as ordered, you may be subject to an additional civil assessment of up to $300 and the matter maybe reported to DMV if your conviction was for a vehicle code violation.
-The DMV may place a hold on your driver's license for a failure to appear in court.
+If you did not pay bail and you fail to pay as ordered, you may be referred to a collections agency and the matter will be reported to the DMV if your conviction was for a vehicle code violation.

 Will the officer who issued the citation be in court?